remeda/remeda/docs/src/content/v1-migration/pickBy.md

 # Typing

-The mapping function is typed to no longer accept `symbol` keys or their corresponding values, and `number` keys will be cast as `string`, Aligning with the result of [`Object.entries`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/entries) on the input object).
+The predicate function is typed to no longer accept `symbol` keys or their corresponding values, and `number` keys will be cast as `string`, Aligning with the result of [`Object.entries`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/entries) on the input object).
 In the vast majority of cases this should not cause any breakages.

-The return type would now be `Partial` when the mapped key is a literal union.
-This would fix a common bug where the return type could cause accessing non- existent properties (see example).
+Using a type-guard as the predicate will now narrow the resulting type (similar to how `filter` narrows the result).

 # Runtime